-Consistently in looking at the end of empire, Ferguson the modern-day the proportion of British trade with the countries that formed the EEC grew from 12 to 18 per cent between 1952 and 1965.
-But the share of total trade with the Commonwea Ith remained substantially larger: though it fell from 45 per cent to 35 per cent, it remained twice as important as hand of detached historian.
+Consistently in looking at the end of empire, Ferguson the modern-day ve Eurosceptic is forcing the hand of Ferguson the detached historian.
+Thus he argues that it is true that the proportion of British trade with the countries that formed the EEC grew from 12 to 18 per cent between 1952 and 1965.
+But the share of total trade with the Commonwea lth remained substantially larger: though it fell from 45 per cent to 35 per cent, it remained twice as important as